ACBYTES/ACBYTES/README.md

 ### Hi there 👋
 ### - 🌱 I’m currently learning more C++ and UE4.
-### - 👯 I’m looking to collaborate on softwares, web applications and games.
+### - 👯 I’m looking to collaborate on applications, web applications and games.
 ### - 💬 Ask me about anything related to programming, game development and web development.
 ### - 📫 How to reach me: alirezashahbazi641@yahoo.com